bcs-ubc/club-website/README.md

 # club-website
-This the BCS Student Association website created by UBC BCS students
+This is the BCS Student Association website created by UBC BCS students